There's no bones about it, bone broth is called liquid gold for a reason!

 Bone broth is a good source of L-glutamine, an essential amino acid (building block of protein) necessary for the body and gut health.
 L-glutamine was found in studies to reduce the Firmicutes in the gut, therefore, aid in weight loss.
 Firmicutes are heavily linked with obesity.

 High in protein, bone broth also helps your body to feel fuller longer, keeping those snack cravings at bay.
-Drinking bone broth is a great way to increase your protein and decrease your calorie intake.
+Drinking bone broth may be a great way to increase your protein and decrease your calorie intake.

 Have a picky eater?
 Bone broth is full of protein to ensure your little ones are getting adequate protein on a daily basis.
 It is also full of collagen to support growing bodies.
 The minerals and nutrients found in bone broth are gentle enough to be easily digested by your child too.
-It's a great way to boost their immune system and offer digestive support.
+It may be a great way to boost their immune system and offer digestive support.

 Download our Kid Friendly Bone Broth Recipes eBook!